These little hand pies have a flaky crust with a sweet coconut filling. Coconut Turnovers are so divine as a midday snack or evening dessert.

 Cut dough circles:

 - Roll out half of the chilled All-Butter Pie Crust Dough on a lightly floured surface until it's about ¼-inch thick.
-Use a 3½ inch round cookie cutter to cut circles from the dough.
-Gather together and reroll scraps as needed.
+Use a 4-inch round cookie cutter to cut circles from the dough.

-Fill the turnovers:
+Fill the pastries:

 - Line a large baking sheet with parchment paper.